 But once this two-year period of active support has elapsed, the branch is then supported ONLY for an additional year for critical security issues.

-What happen next after this is that it will reach what is called EOL (End of Life) which means that the version will no longer receive maintenance, troubleshooting or other support.
+What happens next after this is that it will reach what is called EOL (End of Life) which means that the version will no longer receive maintenance, troubleshooting or other support.

 For most companies and businesses, the fact that these two versions (PHP 5.6 and 7.0) both reached their end of life in December 2018 is a serious cause of concern.

 If you are still using the older PHP versions, it means your website or app is still using obsolete PHP functions & configurations to function.

 This undeniably opens your website and application that are dependent on such version to vulnerabilities and exploitation.

 Such website will then become a plaything for malicious hackers.